Seattle City Council Reverses Controversial ‘Head Tax,’ Saving Amazon Millions Of Dollars Annually

 Seattle’s “head tax” was set to go in effect in January 2019, with an expiration date for 2024.
 The city would have generated an estimated $50 million annually in additional funding.

 Amazon would have paid an estimated $12 million per year if the measure had stayed on the books.
-Other large city employers Nordstrom, Boeing, and Microsoft did not comment on the measure or their potential payment obligations.
+Other large city employers including Nordstrom, Boeing, and Microsoft did not comment on the measure or their potential payment obligations.